ArunodaySingh/ArunodaySingh/README.md

 - 🔭 Working on scalable **AI + data pipeline** systems at Choreograph
 - 🌱 Deepening skills in **LLM orchestration & system design**
-- 🎯 Open to **Backend, AI/Data Pipeline & Platform Engineering** roles — remote or relocation friendly
+- 🎯 Open to **Full Stack, Backend & AI/Data Pipeline Engineering** roles — remote or relocation friendly
 - ⚡ Fun fact: also a cricket fan and a YouTuber/blogger sharing tech learnings

 <br>